 It is worth noting that there is one class of refrigerant that your heated diode detector will not find and that is Hydrocarbons.
-Hydrocarbons are your natural refrigerants such as Ammonia, Propane, or Carbon Dioxide.
+Hydrocarbons are your natural refrigerants such as Ammonia, Propane, or Isobutane.
 If you’re a residential tech then you’ll probably never run into these but if you’re a chiller or a freezer tech then you probably have already run into these at a supermarket or cold storage warehouse.
 For these you will need a Hydrocarbon detector.

 Pros & Cons

 Jut like with everything else there are Pros and Cons to purchasing a heated diode refrigerant leak detector.